 Getting Crap Past the Radar: Actually thereīs no radar, so the author can do whatever he wants.
 The kids, for example, swear a lot.
 Also the teachers seem to organize chicken fights.

 The kids don't swear any more than a normal Spanish kid their age (it's just that the Spanish "joder" is softer than the English equivalent "fuck").
-But he does seem to have a radar: for example, a couple characters are cut midword when saying "coņo" (like English "fuck" or maybe stronger).
+But he does seem to have a radar: for example, a couple characters are cut midword when saying "coņo".
 Also, the sentence "Let's play doctors" shows up twice with a character about to shot an injection to someone against their will (in fact, the second is replied with "Are you going to abuse me?").

 Hiedra uses her plant powers to transform her arm into a branch and pierce her enemies.